All Episodes

 Welcome back, folks.

-Mr. Vice President, I have a uh a question that this this personally bothers me.
+Mr. Vice President, I have a question.

 But for four years, the body count, every potential negative was just hammered in the American people to the point that they began to think the whole thing was illegitimate, not worth it, and a waste of time.